yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-025_New_Password_Alphabetic_Characters.md

 ---

 ## Expected Result
-- The password should be accepted successfully
+- The system should reject the password
-- No validation error message should be displayed
+- An appropriate validation message should be displayed indicating that numeric and special characters are required